How Is Lung Cancer Diagnosed?

 Lung cancer, which originates in the lungs, can also spread to other parts of the body, such as distant bones, the liver, adrenal glands, or the brain.
 It may be first discovered in a distant location, but is still called lung cancer if there is evidence it started there.

 Once lung cancer begins to cause symptoms, it is usually visible on an X-ray.
 Occasionally, lung cancer that has not yet begun to cause symptoms is spotted on a chest X-ray taken for another purpose.
 A CT scan of the chest may be ordered for a more detailed exam.

 Though exams of mucus or lung fluid may reveal fully developed cancer cells, diagnosis of lung cancer is usually confirmed through a lung biopsy.
-With the patient lightly anesthetized, the doctor guides a thin, lighted tube through the nose and down the air passages to the site of the tumor, where a tiny tissue sample can be removed.
+With the patient lightly anesthetized, the doctor guides a thin, lighted tube through the nose or mouth and down the air passages to the site of the tumor, where a tiny tissue sample can be removed.
 This is called a bronchoscopy and the scope is called a bronchoscope.
 This is useful for tumors near the center of the lung.

 If the biopsy confirms lung cancer, other tests will determine the type of cancer and how far it has spread.
 Nearby lymph nodes can be tested for cancer cells with a procedure called a mediastinoscopy, while imaging techniques such as CT scans, PET scans, bone scans, and either an MRI or a CT scan of the brain can detect cancer elsewhere in the body.